Abinash-karuna/JavaTraining/README.md

 # JavaTraining
-Assignment are available at master
+Assignment are available at master -> main/java/com/demo(Path of the assignment location)